YoniGR94/Symulation-aplication-of-M-M/MnM-sampling-report.md

 Through this approach, I estimate the probability of:

-1. Getting a “perfect” pack (equal counts for each color)
+1. Getting a perfect pack (i.e., equal counts of each color).

-2. Receiving a pack missing at least one color
+2. Receiving a pack missing at least one color.

-3. Seeing how these probabilities shift with pack size or color variety
+3. Seeing how these probabilities change with pack size or number of available colors.

+My hypothesis is that perfectly balanced packs are extremely rare, especially when six colors or more are involved.
+Larger packs may contain all colors more consistently but still tend to be uneven in distribution.

 ### Parameters